cognitivetech/prefrontal-psych/README.md

 # Prefrontal Cortex

+Traditional psychological diagnoses are based around clusters of symptoms, rather than a wholistic approach that looks to the systemic causes of mental dis-ease.

+Neither do they look to the ways that disruptions in physical structures of the brain bring about those symptoms.

+My hypothesis is that mental health primarily revolves around the relationship between our prefrontal-cortex and amygdala.
+Regardless of diagnosis, its likely this neural circuit that is disrupted, which may preclude our ability to improve regardless of theraputic treatment modality.

 ## Overview
 The prefrontal cortex (PFC) is a complex brain region with various subregions, each associated with different functions and behaviors.
 While the boundaries between these subregions are not always sharply defined, there are several well-known parts of the prefrontal cortex, each contributing to specific aspects of cognition, emotion, and behavior.
 Here are some key subregions of the prefrontal cortex: